Noor-Abu-Elhija/SkillUp/README.md

 ### 2. Can I run the project on Windows?
 Yes, ensure you have Python installed and follow the installation steps.

+### 3. Can I scrap the data when I am signed in to my Glassdoor account?
+No, the scraping algorithm works with signed-out sites only.